-While its overall grade was not elite, we awarded this city an A for our inspections rating.
+While its overall grade was not elite, we awarded this city an A+ for our inspections rating.
 Perhaps the most important factor we consider in computing our inspection scores is deficiencies.
 Deficiencies can be found on a facility's inspection reports.
 Places with better grades in this category most likely avoided the most severe deficiencies involving health risks or even death.
-In addition, Edinburg also excelled in the area of government long-term care with a grade of B. Lastly, the city earned alarmingly low grades in our nursing and short-term care categories respectively.
+In addition, Edinburg also excelled in the area of government long-term care with a grade of B+.
+Lastly, the city earned grades of C and D for our nursing and short-term care categories respectively.
 In spite of otherwise strong category grades, this place's poor short-term care score could be a problem for prospective residents looking for rehabilitation services.